McSackeri/pollen-treasure-island/README.md

   I also structured the code so that the static HTML that it generates can be navigated on its own, although the HTML pages are only compiled after navigating each page one time.

 ## TODO
-  There's a number of improvements I would like to add:
+  There's a number of improvements I would like to add eventually:
-   * Better reading on mobile devices
+   * Improved mobile device formatting
-   * Exporting books into a more portable static file set
+   * Exporting to different file types
-   * Style and navigation improvements in general
+   * Style and navigation improvements
-   * Creating  user selected styles
+   * Formatting customizations
-     * Font Choices
+     * Font choices for specific markup
      * Background colors

-   Who knows, it may even be possible some day to generalize the format and make it easier to import any book into the system (something akin to [Bookiza](https://github.com/bookiza/bookiza.cli))
+   Who knows, it may even be possible some day to expand this into a full blown platform making it easier to import any book (something akin to [Bookiza](https://github.com/bookiza/bookiza.cli))

 ## Helpful Links
 Here are some links that helped me along the way.
-Placing them here as a reference to those interested.
+Placing them here for reference.

 #### HTML/CSS
 https://www.w3schools.com/howto/howto_css_image_overlay.asp